cpj/spring-2012/05-week-five/README.md

 ##Javascript assignment:
 - Create a map using leaflet.js that has pop-ups of a series of photographs in a specific location.

+## html / css / js documentation
+- Get familiar with the [Mozilla Docs Center](https://developer.mozilla.org/en-US/docs), some of the best documentation available for javascript, html, and css.

 ##Sinatra
 - Make sure you have real content on your portfolio site.
 - Add your leaflet map to your portfolio site.